ed223bd/L3/README.md

 - The user should be given an error message if the city is not available.

-## Non-functional requirements

-- The app should be deployed using Railway.
-- The UI should be easy to navigate.

 ## Installation guide

 Clone the repository: